getreu/tp-note/doc/source/tp-note--manpage.md

 ---
 ```

-## New note based on a non Tp-Note file
+## New note based on an existing non-Tp-Note file

 When '`<path>`' points to an existing file, whose file-extension is other than
 '`.md`', a new note is created with a similar filename and a reference to the